Wall-of-Shames/.github/profile/README.md

 ### Exposing Fraudulent AI Tools & GitHub Scams

-A community-driven project documenting and analyzing fake "AI Hacking Tools" and other Scam (Thnks to the AI!) that exploit non-technical users through social media.
+A community-driven project documenting and analyzing fake "AI Hacking Tools" and other Scam (Tanks to the AI!) that exploit non-technical users through social media.

 ---